-- Formal Caution - Prosecution this action would need to be approved by the Assistant Director (EH & TS) and Legal Services
+- Formal Caution - Prosecution this action would need to be approved by the Director of Environment and Regulatory Services and Legal Services

-- The Enforcement Officers will confirm the course of action in writing with the person complained about.
+- 9. The Enforcement Officers will confirm the course of action in writing with the person complained about.
 A copy of the complaint and all relevant notes will be retained on file.
 The Enforcement Officers will update any computer records. - 10.
 The Enforcement Officer will advise the complainant of the outcome of the investigation in writing. - 11.
 The Enforcement Officer will pass the completed complaint record to the PLO for signing-off prior to filing.